goirijo/utiliteam/log.md

 ####A breaking down code based exercise \(presented by John\)
-Potential functions for a factor group code were broken into a Methods and Data Structure column only to be broken down more The exercise followed a "big picture" to smaller unit workflow where the goal was to determine all individual functions necessary to find the factor group of a crystal.
+Potential functions for a factor group code were broken into a Methods and Data Structure column only to be broken down more <br>The exercise followed a "big picture" to smaller unit workflow where the goal was to determine all individual functions <br>necessary to find the factor group of a crystal.